 Do I need a local sponsor?

-No, you do not need a local sponsor or local partner to establish a company as it is the primary goal of the free zone to allow 100% foreign ownership as confirmed by the Dubai Free Zones Council and individual free zone authorities, such as (DMCC) and (DAFZA).
+No, you do not need a local sponsor or local partner to establish a company in a Dubai free zone.
+One of the primary objectives of free zones – confirmed by the Dubai Free Zones Council and individual authorities such as DMCC and DAFZA – is to allow 100% foreign ownership.

 Free Zone Company formation